vapoursynth/vapoursynth/doc/functions/shuffleplanes.rst

    :module: std

    ShufflePlanes can extract and combine planes from different clips in the most general way possible.
-   This is both good and bad as there are almost no error checks.
+   This is both good and bad, as there are almost no error checks.

    Most of the returned clip's properties are implicitly determined from the first clip given to *clips*.
    Takes between 1 and 3 clips for 3 plane formats.
 In this case clips=[A] is equivalent to clips=[A, A, A] and clips=[A, B] is equivalent to clips=[A, B, B].
 For 1 plane formats it takes exactly one clip.